cterdam/vim-diffsave/README.md

 ## Usage

 The plugin creates the command `<Plug>ToggleDiffSave`.

-In your `vimrc`, map this command to a hotkey:
+In your `vimrc`, map this command to a key sequence:

 ```vim
 nmap <Leader>w <Plug>ToggleDiffSave<CR>